fionnlagh/highwind/README.md

 - sport mode / speed setting (please respect local laws)

-in order to use this, you will need the bluetooth LE MAC Address and the correct password (that was shipped with the scooter) It can't be used for "hacking" or the like you then edit line 133 for the password and line 138 for the MAC address in the MainActivity.kt and then compile it and throw it at your android phone :-)
+in order to use this, you will need the bluetooth LE MAC Address and the correct password (that was shipped with the scooter) It can't be used for "hacking" or the like.

+You need to edit line 133 for the password and line 138 for the MAC address in the MainActivity.kt and then compile it and throw it at your android phone :-)

 known issues: